MohamedRadwan-DevOps/devops-step-by-step/none-community/course-demos-labs.md

   - **Demo 1: Create a monitoring dashboards of Log Analytics data.**

-    In this demo you will learn and understand how Also, you will learn and
+    In this demo you will learn and understand how to Log Analytics dashboards can visualize all of your saved log queries, giving you the ability to find, correlate, and share IT operational data in the organization.

  - **Demo 2:  Create and use Log Analytics workspace.**

-    In this demo you will learn and understand how Also, you will learn and
+    In this demo you will learn and understand how to create a Log Analytics workspace, Also, you will learn and how to collect logs and data.

  - **Demo 3: Create, view, and manage metric alerts.**

-    In this demo you will learn and understand how Also, you will learn and
+    In this demo you will learn and understand how to create, view, and manage metric alert rules through Azure portal and Azure CLI.

 ### **Module 14: Digital Transformation and DevOps**